VenomousAtom/Flask-Task-Master/README.md

 # Task-Master
-A simple To Do Task List including Date with Update and Delete features
+> A Simple Task Manager with Date time Feature to keep a track of Tasks...